Whiletruedoend/Twilight/README.md

 <img src="https://i.imgur.com/3QStroz.png"></img>
 Specific article:
 <img src="https://i.imgur.com/9F0W2Nr.png"></img>
-## Contribution

-  1) Fork tis project;
-  2) Make changes to the forked project;
-  3) On the page of this repository, poke Pull Requests and make a Pull Request by selecting your fork in the right list;

 ## Contact
-If you have any ideas or your own developments, or just questions about the performance of the code, then you can always contact me at the following addresses:
+If you have any ideas or your own developments, then you can always contact me at the following addresses:

 - [Matrix](https://matrix.to/#/@whiletruedoend:matrix.org)